Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data

 \section{Abstract}

 In this study, we aim to initiate the development of \textbf{Rad}iology \textbf{F}oundation \textbf{M}odel, termed as \textbf{RadFM}.
-We consider the construction of foundational models from the perspectives of data, model design, and evaluation thoroughly.
-Our contribution can be concluded as follows: (\textit{i}), we construct a large-scale \textbf{Med}ical \textbf{M}ulti-modal \textbf{D}ataset, MedMD, consisting of 16M 2D and 3D medical scans.
-To the best of our knowledge, this is the first multi-modal dataset containing 3D medical scans. (\textit{ii}), We propose an architecture that enables visually conditioned generative pre-training, allowing for the integration of text input interleaved with 2D or 3D medical scans to generate response for diverse radiologic tasks.
-The model was initially pre-trained on MedMD and subsequently domain-specific fine-tuned on RadMD, a radiologic cleaned version of MedMD, containing 3M radiologic visual-language pairs. (\textit{iii}), we propose a new evaluation benchmark that comprises five tasks, aiming to comprehensively assess the capability of foundation models in handling practical clinical problems.
-Our experimental results confirm that RadFM significantly outperforms existing multi-modal foundation models.
-The codes, data, and model checkpoint will all be made publicly available to promote further research and development in the field.
+We consider the construction of foundational models from three perspectives, namely, dataset construction, model design, and thorough evaluation.
+Our contribution can be concluded as follows: (\textit{i}), we construct a large-scale \textbf{Med}ical \textbf{M}ulti-modal \textbf{D}ataset, {\bf MedMD}, which consists of 16M 2D and 3D medical scans with high-quality text descriptions or reports across various data formats, modalities, and tasks, covering over 5000 distinct diseases.
+To the best of our knowledge, this is the first large-scale, high-quality, medical visual-language dataset, with both 2D and 3D scans; (\textit{ii}), we propose an architecture that enables visually conditioned generative pre-training, {\em i.e.}, allowing for integration of text input with 2D or 3D medical scans, and generate responses for diverse radiologic tasks.
+The model was initially pre-trained on MedMD and subsequently fine-tuned on the domain-specific dataset, which is a radiologic cleaned version of MedMD, containing 3M radiologic visual-language pairs, termed as RadMD; (\textit{iii}), we propose a new evaluation benchmark, \textbf{RadBench}, that comprises five tasks, including modality recognition, disease diagnosis, visual question answering, report generation and rationale diagnosis, aiming to comprehensively assess the capability of foundation models in handling practical clinical problems.
+We conduct both automatic and human evaluation on RadBench, in both cases, RadFM outperforms existing multi-modal foundation models, that are publicaly accessible, including Openflamingo, MedFlamingo, MedVInT and GPT-4V.
+Additionally, we also adapt RadFM for different public benchmarks, surpassing existing SOTAs on diverse datasets.
+All codes, data, and model checkpoint will all be made publicly available to promote further research and development in the field.